San Diego Padres minor league players: Isaiah Lowe

 Isaiah Daniel Lowe (born May 7, 2003) is an American professional baseball pitcher in the San Diego Padres organization.

 Lowe attended Combine Academy in Lincolnton, North Carolina, where he played baseball as a pitcher and third baseman.
 He committed to play college baseball at Wake Forest University.
 Lowe was selected by the San Diego Padres in the 11th round of the 2022 Major League Baseball draft, and signed with the team for $400,000.

 Lowe made his professional debut in 2023 with the Arizona Complex League Padres and Lake Elsinore Storm, but appeared in only four games before undergoing season-ending shoulder surgery.
 He returned to Lake Elsinore to open the 2024 season and was promoted to the Fort Wayne TinCaps in late July.
-Over 24 games (twenty starts) between the two teams, Lowe went 7-6 with a 3.33 ERA and 111 strikeouts over 105 1/3 innings.
-He returned to Fort Wayne to open the 2025 season.
-He was assigned to play in the Arizona Fall League with the Peoria Javelinas after the season.
+Over 24 games (twenty starts) between the two teams, Lowe went 7–6 with a 3.33 ERA and 111 strikeouts over 105 1/3 innings.
+Lowe returned to Fort Wayne for the 2025 season.
+Over 22 starts, he pitched to a 3–12 record, a 5.69 ERA and 70 strikeouts over 91 2/3 innings.
+Lowe was assigned to play in the Arizona Fall League with the Peoria Javelinas after the season.
+In 2026, he pitched in 35 games with both Lake Elsinore and Fort Wayne and went 3–7 with a 7.03 ERA and 67 strikeouts over 73 innings.